agudluri/Data-Structures/README.md

 JAVA implementations of major data structures like Trees, Graphs and Maps.

-Various versions of implementations available.
+Various versions of implementations are available.